First Friday

-May 06, 2025 GALLIPOLIS CITY COMMISSION MEETING The next meeting of the Gallipolis City Commission will be a Regular Meeting at 5:00pm on Tuesday, May 06, 2025 at the Gallipolis Municipal Building, 333 Third Ave, Gallipolis, Ohio.
-A Work Session will precede the meeting beginning at 4:00pm.
+September 16, 2025 GALLIPOLIS CITY COMMISSION MEETING The next meeting of the Gallipolis City Commission will be a Special Meeting at 5:00pm on Tuesday, September 16, 2025 at the Gallipolis Municipal Building, 333 Third Ave, Gallipolis, Ohio.
 The meeting room may be accessed through the side entrance door by 2 ½ Alley.

 Rumpke Trash Schedule